 Unfortunately, Alzheimer’s is an irreversible disease that restricts memory recollection.
 However, Parkinson’s disease is a disorder of the nervous system that limits the reproduction of a chemical called dopamine.
-Due to Parkinson’s disease patients suffer stiffness and complexity of movement.
-Caregivers supporting patients with dementia will possibly struggle to provide emotional or spiritual comfort because of the illnesses symptoms.
+Due to Parkinson’s disease, patients suffer stiffness and complexity of movement.
+Caregivers supporting patients with dementia will possibly struggle to provide emotional or spiritual comfort because of the illness symptoms.
 Varying manifestations like memory loss, becoming unfamiliar with family members, and pain leads to insufficient emotional or spiritual solace for the patient from the caregiver.

 Making plans for the end of life is also a delicate responsibility of the caregiver because of dementia-related illnesses.
-During the occurrence of unexpected illnesses, caregivers assisting suffering patients need to plan for the future in most careful way available.
-Caregivers need to keep in mind both the disability of the patient and their desires about the end of life decisions.
+During the occurrence of unexpected illnesses, caregivers assisting suffering patients need to plan for the future in the most careful way available.
+Caregivers need to keep in mind both the disability of the patient and their desires about end-of-life decisions.
 Another tragic aspect of being a dedicated caregiver is dealing with advanced directives of the terminally ill patient.
 Advanced directives are legal documents that need to be completed by the patient.
-Caregivers nursing dementia related-illness patients will have to make intelligent decisions about legal health documents.
+Caregivers nursing dementia-related-illness patients will have to make intelligent decisions about legal health documents.

-Accompanying a loved one who suffers from dementia-related illnesses is not a comfortable obligation to withstand, however having patience alongside with every decision made will allow you to find the strength of closure.
+Accompanying a loved one who suffers from dementia-related illnesses is not a comfortable obligation to withstand, however having patience alongside every decision made will allow you to find the strength of closure.

 “End-of-Life Care for People with Dementia.”
 National Institute on Aging, U.S. Department of Health and Human Services, www.nia.nih.gov/health/end-life-care-people-dementia.